Healthy Homes Assessment Ngaio

 What We Do

-As building inspectors, we handle all components that come with professional house Inspections.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors we handle all aspects associated with professional house inspections.
+We are here to make sure you make the best decision when purchasing your next property.

-We take your investment seriously We will conduct comprehensive checks to ensure you don’t be faced with any costly or unexpected expenses, which means you are able to relax and focus on the exciting aspects of owning or purchasing a house.
+We are serious about your investment We conduct detailed inspections so you won’t encounter any unpleasant or costly unpleasant surprises, so you are able to relax and focus on the exciting aspects of buying or owning an house.

-We specialise in a range of solutions to ensure that you are fully updated on the condition of any property you might be looking to purchase or sell and also other services.
+We specialise in a range of services to ensure that you are completely updated on the condition of any property you could be looking to purchase or sell in addition to other services.

-We not only work with you , but we also work with some large clients including municipal councils and banks, and insurance firms.
-They seem to are pleased with this peace of mind provided, thanks to the information in our building inspection reports.
+We don’t just work with you but we also work with some major clients, including local councils, banks, and insurance firms.
+They seem to enjoy our reassurance provided, because of the information contained in our building inspection reports.

 • Pre Purchase & Pre Sale Reports